 Dhaka is the capital city of Bangladesh and the largest city in Bangladesh.
 Without any doubt it is the most affluent region in Bangladesh.
-So to get rid of the dummy variable trap and to make a comparison with also significant at 1 percent level of significance.
+So to get rid of the dummy variable trap and to make a comparison with other five chief divisions of Bangladesh the variable Dhaka is excluded.
+The intercept term is positive and also significant at 1 percent level of significance.
 The model is quite fit due to the fact that R square which is 77.73%.
-Accordingly, more than 3/4 of the variation of the headcount rate of poverty can be explained by the all the independent and dummy variables.
-In the model above all the divisions are econometrically valid except for Khulna division and has other five chief divisions of Bangladesh the variable econometrically valid except for Khulna division and has positive link with poverty.
+Accordingly, more than $\frac{3}{4}$ of the variation of the headcount rate of poverty can be explained by the all the independent and dummy variables.

+In the model above all the divisions are econometrically valid except for Khulna division and has positive link with poverty.
 In other words incorporating any individual division would deteriorate poverty holding all other things remaining constant.
 Likewise, if Sylhet is include then ceteris paribus the HCR rate of poverty would escalate by 17.94576.
-Similarly, incorporating Rajshahi would deteriorate the headcount rate of poverty by 21.61628, ceteris paribus Lastly the Khulna division is not statistically significant since the p- value is extremely high (Appendix 1, table 10).
+Similarly, incorporating Rajshahi would deteriorate the headcount rate of poverty by 21.61628, ceteris paribus Lastly the Khulna division is not statistically significant since the p-value is extremely high (Appendix 1, table 10).
 But it has positive affiliation with poverty.
-Therefore from this it can be inferred that the impact of economic globalization is not spread equally in the major divisions of Bangladesh.
+Therefore from this it can be inferred that the impact of economic globalization is not spread equally in the major divisions of Bangladesh. the country.
+So the reward was taken back in their home country.
+So the government of Bangladesh should provide incentive in such a way that should not discourage FDI inflow and as well as trim down poverty rate.